Research Fellows Summer Term 2026

 Fiona Greenland

-Fiona Greenland is associate professor of sociology at the University of Virginia, and co-director of the Cultural Resilience Informatics and Analysis Lab (CURIA).
-A certified OSINT investigator, she documents culture-based atrocities with government and NGO groups in Ukraine and the EU.
-She is writing a book about linguicide and cultural resistance in Ukraine since the full-scale invasion, and has interviewed 75 writers, translators, publishers, and artists across Ukraine and the Ukrainian diaspora.
-Greenland is a research affiliate with INDEX-Ukraine, and in 2025-26 was a Research Fellow with the Käte Hamburger Kolleg: Cultural Practices of Reparation at the University of Saarlands.
+Fiona Greenland is Associate Professor of Sociology at the University of Virginia and Co-Director of the Cultural Resilience Informatics and Analysis Lab (CURIA).
+A certified OSINT investigator, she collaborates with governmental and non-governmental actors to document culture-based atrocities in Ukraine and the EU.
+She is currently working on a book on linguicide and cultural resistance in Ukraine and has conducted extensive fieldwork among cultural actors across Ukraine and its diaspora.
+She has also been affiliated with INDEX-Ukraine and was a Research Fellow at the Käte Hamburger Kolleg in Saarbrücken.

 KIU research project: ‘Minority Communities in the Southern Frontline: Displacement, War, and Identity, 2000 to 2025’